Blog

 Build Happy Shoulders

 You’re only as strong as your weakest link.
 By now, you must be sick of hearing that phrase!
-We all know that the big prime
+We all know the big prime movers

 Periodization of Shoulder External Rotation

 Correcting muscle imbalances should be a primary goal when designing strength training programs.
-With most individuals, a significant discrepancy exists between the shoulder internal rotators
+For most individuals, a significant discrepancy exists between the shoulder internal and

 Tibialis Anterior Band Pull